codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 ## Approval Restrictions

-By default any Codefresh user can approve any pipeline that is paused at the approval state.
+By default, any Codefresh user can approve any pipeline that is paused at the approval state.
 If you want to restrict the approval action to a subset of people, you can use the [Access Control facilities]({{site.baseurl}}/docs/enterprise/access-control/) that Codefresh provides.

-This is a two step process.
+This is a two-step process.
 First you need to tag your pipeline with one or more tags (tag names are arbitrary).
 You can edit tags in the pipeline settings screen.

 {% include
 image.html